workstaffhq/helpcenter/docs/workers/troubleshooting/mobile-app/store-location.md

 title: I Cannot Download the Mobile App
 ---

-# I can't find the mobile app in the App Store or Play Store.
-What Should I Do?
+# The Mobile App Does Not Appear in the App Store or Play Store.
+What Can I Do?

 ## Problem